Hundemeier/sacn/README.md

 sender.activate_output(1)  # start sending out data in the 1st universe sender[1].multicast = True  # set multicast to True
 # sender[1].destination = "192.168.1.20"  # or provide unicast information.
-# Keep in mind that if multicast is on, this is just not used
+# Keep in mind that if multicast is on, unicast is not used
 sender[1].dmx_data = (1, 2, 3, 4)  # some test DMX data

 time.sleep(10)  # send the data for 10 seconds